-Adam: This was a good movie and a good attempt to return to what the was so good about the first film.
+Dead Men Tell No Tales was a good attempt to return to what the was so good about the first film.
 It didn’t quite make it there but there was still a lot of good in it.
 There was several touching moments that were lacking from many of the other films and several character arc were excellent.
 The ending of the movie was extremely satisfying and clean.
 If you are a fan of Curse of the Black Pearl then go see this one in theaters.

 March is a heavy month for movies, so expect reviews weekly.
 It’ll die down in April as there isn’t much in the way of movies.
 So while we tend to focus on geeky movies on this site, it is very appropriate to have King Kong here.
 The original King Kong was a hallmark film that inspired countless filmmakers including Peter Jackson and Steven Spielberg.
 You have Kong to thank for the movies such as Lord of the Rings and Jurassic Park.
 So how does this film hold up?